btzy/lieuzhenghong.com/root/bidirectional_socket_communication_with_a_docker_container_and_its_host.md

 ii) you will have to write code to handle deleting old files.
 It also didn't seem very elegant to have to constantly create and delete files.
 Therefore, I chose not to use this approach in the end.
-But since everything in Unix is a file, couldn't we use Unix sockets?
+But since everything in Unix is a file [^1], couldn't we use Unix sockets?

+[^1]: Don't quite understand the implications of this fact, have to do more research

 ### Building bidirectional communication over TCP